pworld/go-generator/README.md

 ```

 ## Contributing
-Contributions are welcome.
-Feel free to open issues or submit pull requests.
+Contributions to go-generator are welcome!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## How to Contribute
+1. Fork the repository.
+2. Create a new branch for each feature or improvement.
+3. Send a pull request from each feature branch to the develop branch.

+## Reporting Issues
+If you find any bugs or have a feature request, please create an issue on GitHub.
+We appreciate detailed and accurate reports that help us identify and fix issues.

+## Support
+If you have any questions or need help with using go-generator, please create an issue, and we will do our best to assist you.

 ## License
-go-generator is licensed under the Apache 2.0 License.
-See LICENSE for more details.
+go-generator is licensed under the Apache License 2.0.
+See the LICENSE file for more details.